LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 	1. Examine the Details and Delete Methods

 1. Add Css and html to your copmleted Movie Library site.
 Restructure your `HomeController` to be more customized to your creativity.

+## Tests
+No tests are required for this lab.

 ## ReadMe